valeriocos/facebook-comment-helper/README.md

 After executing the installer (see [installer folder](tree/master/installer)), the tool will be saved in the machine (default location C:\Program Files\FacebookCommentHelper) and a shortcut will be created on the Desktop

+Note that the installer has been created for Windows 64-bit.
 Further information about how to create the installer is available in the see section **Build installer**

 ## How to
 The tool comes with a simple GUI that needs a Facebook token and a target page.